JusticHentai/frame-animation/README.md

 ### Update

-this api are used in element size resize
+this api is used in element size change you can use it to update frame-animation state
 ```ts
 anime.update()
 ```